Finnish Guards' Rifle Battalion

 The Finnish Guards' Battalion participated in four campaigns outside Finland.
-Two of these included actual combat: first in 1831 during the Polish November Uprising and for the second time, in the Balkans front of the Russo-Turkish War.
+Two of these included actual combat: first in 1831 during the Polish November Uprising and for the second time, on the Balkan front of the Russo-Turkish War.
 The most famous of the battles it participated in was the battle of Gorni Dubnik in 1877.
 The unit was also deployed in 1849 to assist in quelling the Hungarian Uprising and later during the Crimean War to guard the western border of Russia.
-However, it did not engage in action during these deployments.
-During times of peace, the battalion was responsible for guard duty in Helsinki and participated annually in the Russian military exercises in Krasnoye Selo.
+However, it did not engage in combat during these deployments.
+During peace time, the battalion was responsible for guard duty in Helsinki and participated in the Russian military exercises held annually in Krasnoye Selo.